pgrach/ElexonDataFetcher/RECONCILIATION.md

 ## Log Files

-The reconciliation tools generate detailed logs:
+The reconciliation tools generate detailed logs that can be found in the logs directory:
+- Daily logs for reconciliation activities are stored in the `logs/` directory with date-stamped filenames
-- `reconciliation.log` - Logs from unified_reconciliation.ts
+- `logs/reconciliation_YYYY-MM-DD.log` - Contains detailed reconciliation events
-- `comprehensive_reconciliation.log` - Logs from comprehensive_reconciliation.ts
+- `logs/daily_reconciliation_YYYY-MM-DD.log` - Contains logs from scheduled checks

 ## Handling Failure Cases